 • The IT Department has combined the implementation plans for the SAO findings with the action items developed from the detailed KPMG audit completed in 2012.
 The action items developed specifically in response to SAO are approximately 93% complete.
-The final item will be complete upon the scheduled implementation of TWIA's new Policy Center, by December 31, 2013.
+The final item will be complete upon the scheduled implementation of TWIA's new Policy Center, by March 31, 2014.

 Additionally, TWIA was required to submit status reports to the State Auditor's Office.
 TWIA has submitted all reports requested by SAO, including the status of the IT implementation on 11/30/2012 and 5/31/2013 and the status of the Association-wide implementation plan on 2/1/2013.
+The next status report regarding IT implementation is due 11/30/2013.